Taxation of Canceled Debt

 - was used to acquire, construct, or substantially improve a qualified principal residence;

 - is secured by the principal residence; and

-- was less than a total of $2 million, or $1 million if filing separately, of such debt that was forgiven from 2007 to 2017.
-(This tax break has been extended twice.)
+- was less than a total of $2 million, or $1 million if filing separately, of such debt that was forgiven from 2007 to 2020.

 The reduction in debt by the lender must have been because of the declining value of the home or because of the deteriorating financial condition of the borrower, not because the borrower performed services for the lender in exchange for a reduction of the loan principal.
 If the indebtedness was canceled through bankruptcy, then the bankruptcy homestead exclusion must be applied rather than the exclusion for the qualified principal residence.